-In the heart of the Emerald City’s restaurant-lined downtown, the historic Roosevelt Seattle is in a plum location within walking distance of Pike Place Market, the waterfront district and all the sports stadiums and arenas.
-Housed in a historic Art Deco building dating from 1929, it has interiors that are classically styled to complement the character-rich architecture, with a working fireplace and floor-to-ceiling windows in the streetside lobby lounge, and a royal palette of rubies and greens in the guestrooms.
-All guestrooms are handsomely dressed with doorframe moldings, heavy curtains and a writing desk, plus King, Queen or Twin beds, flat-screen TVs and en suite bathrooms with stand-alone or shower/tub combinations.
-Most guestrooms are pet-friendly for a one-time $45 fee.
-There’s no restaurant, but the best of downtown Seattle’s eateries are within walking distance, and the concierge team can recommend a splurge-worthy meal farther afield.
-For fitness fiends, there’s a small gym with running machines and weights.
+In the heart of the Emerald City’s restaurant-lined downtown, Hotel Theodore—formerly the Roosevelt Seattle—is in a plum location within walking distance of Pike Place Market, the waterfront district and all the sports stadiums and arenas.
+Housed in a historic Art Deco building dating from 1929, it has interiors that are classically styled to complement the character-rich architecture, with a working fireplace and floor-to-ceiling windows in the street-side lobby lounge, and a royal palette of rubies and greens and archival artwork courtesy of the Museum of History & Industry in the 151 guest rooms.
+The best of downtown Seattle’s eateries are within walking distance, but don’t miss a meal at the restaurant, Rider, whose menu spotlights produce from the region’s foragers, farmers, and fishermen.

 In the Area